FengD/project-geoloc/README.md

 ### Testing
 ##### Ubuntu
 You can run the command `mocha -u tdd` in each backend subdirectory (`backend/user`, `backend/question`, `backend/uploadImage`) in order to run each service related test suites.
+We did two test files for each service (a service corresponds to a subdirectory) :
+- unit testing calling js file functions, in order to make sure this functions work fine by their own.
+This tests allow us to know if a problem is coming from the function.
+- integration testing, calling function by sending HTTP request to urls.
+This tests allow us to know if a problem is coming from the communication (can't reach url for instance).

+We did tests only for our two main services (users and questions), it was the most needed for this ones, because they are the biggest and we wrote it from scratch.
+The two others are small, and upload image uses an API, so we did not test it.

+With Mocha testing, each test file has the same structure :
+- before starting test suite, we create all variables we need for the tests
+- then we open test suite for a service ("question" for example)
+- we have two default functions, suiteStartup and suiteTeardown, which are respectively executed at beginning / end of the test suite, we use it to initialize and clean variables
+- to test a function, we open a suite("#functionName()")
+- in this suite, we can use as many test() functions as we need

+If all test pass (integration + unit), it means that no problems comes from the communication (all url are correct) and no problem comes from the functions itselves, so we can trust our system.

 ## Team
  * Feng DING, database structure design, user service, question service, chart service, uploadImage service (backend) all the admin functionnalities (frontend)